microsoft/promptflow/docs/how-to-guides/set-global-configs.md

 ```

 When `get` or `list` connections, `PFClient`(or `pf connection` commands) will return workspace connections, and flow will be executed using these workspace connections.
-_Secrets for workspace connection will not be shown by those commands, which means you may see empty dict `{}` for custom conenctions._
+_Secrets for workspace connection will not be shown by those commands, which means you may see empty dict `{}` for custom connections._

 Note that `create`, `update` and `delete` commands are not supported for workspace connections, please manage it in workspace portal, az ml cli or AzureML SDK.